MoAli2004/cse15l-lab-reports/LabReport3.md

 There are a lot of command options here, but I'd like to look at a couple.

 ## `-r` command option
-I first learned about the `-r` option when preparing for the skill demonstration and very quickly learned about how useful it could be.
-I was initially struggling to find out how to use `grep` to search all the directories within a directory, but it would only search the non-directory files within the directory, echoing out `[DIRECTORY NAME]: Is a directory` without actually searching them. `-r` (standing for `--recursive`) solved this by recursively traversing all directories and searching inside each of them as well.
+I learned about the `-r` option when looking for commands to use for examples and learned about how useful it could be.
+I was trying to find out how important this finction was and saw that it was used to search all the directories within a directory, but it would only search the non-directory files within the directory, echoing out `[DIRECTORY NAME]: Is a directory` without actually searching them. `-r` (standing for `--recursive`) solved this by recursively traversing all directories and searching inside each of them as well.

 Source: [LinuxHint](https://linuxhint.com/use-grep-recursively/)